ctsit/redcap_chart_field/README.md

 </details>

-Translating it to our fields:
+Mapping the code above into our configuration fields:

 __1. Type:__ Bar